 With this information, I know exactly which static in my code is responsible for rooting these objects and preventing them from being garbage collected.

 In summary, in this post (and in part 1) we looked at the new feature enhancements to the .NET memory analysis tool for dump files in Visual Studio Ultimate.
-You may also want to check out the Visual Studio Toolbox episode where I walk through using this tool to solve a memory problem.
+You may also want to watch the Visual Studio Toolbox episode where I walk through using this tool to solve a memory problem.
 Finally check out the instance value inspection capabilities we added in Visual Studio 2013 Update 2.

 I hope that you find these features useful as you investigate memory problems, and if you have any comments/questions I’d love to hear them in the comments below or in our MSDN forum.